datanav/docs/talk/systems/hubspot.rst

 HubSpot does not have a unique identifier for companies that is safe enough to perform a merge of companies.
 In other words, we are unable to safely merge companies in HubSpot and duplicates might appear over time.

-In case of duplicates in HubSpot, you can use the deduplication service on your HubSpot account to `merge records <https://knowledge.hubspot.com/crm-setup/merge-records#:~:text=You%20can%20merge%20two%20companies,and%20associations%20from%20both%20records>`_.

 .. note ::

     Remember that we **do not delete** data from your systems.
 You will need to manage deduplication in your other systems, if duplication accurs.